cloudmesh-community/book/chapters/iot/sensors.md

 Relay Module
 ----------------------

-The relay module can be used as a switch to complete a circut.
+The relay module can be used as a switch to complete a circuit.
 The module can be purchased as an individual component or may be included on a board with 2, 4 or more relay switches.
 In this example we will be using a two channel relay module.
-To set up the relay module connect the wires to the Raspberrry Pi as shown in +@fig:relay_setup.
+To set up the relay module connect the wires to the Raspberry Pi as shown in +@fig:relay_setup.

 ![Relay Module Setup](images/relay_setup.png){#fig:relay_setup}